qmk/qmk_firmware/keyboards/v60_type_r/keymaps/followingghosts/readme.md

 TAB acts as FN2 when held to provide a mouse layer with WASD and Q and E as left and right click respectively LShift and RShift have Space Cadet Shift enabled

-Note:
-RGB colour setting is not persistent
+RGB colour setting is set to HSV to bring it in line with (QMK docs)([https://beta.docs.qmk.fm/features/feature_rgblight]) R+/R- are hue, G+/G- are saturation and B+/B- are value

 ```
  Keymap 0: Default/Windows Layer (Qwerty)
  * ,-----------------------------------------------------------.